enasequence/ena-browser-documentation/browser/search/microreact.rst

 MicroReact Configuration
 ------------------------
-Once steps above have been completed, create a configuration file (JSON format) utilising the built search result information.
+Once the above steps have been completed, create a configuration file (JSON format) utilising the built search result information.
 The URL created above, forms the value for 'data'.
 The values for id, map_countryField, map_latitude, map_longitude and date must correspond to the field names specified in the advanced search.

 An example of the contents of a configuration file (@microreact_configuration):
 ::